micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 #### When using bash_profile

 When a terminal session starts, there are some configurations read at the start of the session.
 The configuration is written in a file that has a specific name.
-As we run `bash`, the file name for this type of shell is called `.bash_profile` and is located in the user folder, so every user for the same machine can have different configurations. `rc` stands for "Run Control" and is an old Unix convention.
+As we run `bash`, the file name for this type of shell is called `.bash_profile` and is located in the user folder, so every user for the same machine can have different configurations.

 If you open the file `.bash_profile` using the command `subl ~/.bash_profile`, you'll see your own config file for bash.

 You can add code to this file and it will be parsed and/or executed every time you open a new window/tab.
 You can add custom commands, aliases, redefine your path etc.

-One of the most important params in this file is the `$PATH` definition, let's see what this is about in the next section.
+One of the most important params in this file is the `$PATH` definition, let's see what this is about.

 ### $PATH